 Sometimes you see a story online about someone who was burning themselves out working super hard as an obviously vital member of a team.
 This person asks for a small payrise and gets rejected for some silly reason.
 Shortly after that, they tell their employer that they have a much bigger offer from another company.
 Suddenly the reason for rejecting the payrise evaporates, and the employer comes up with a counteroffer, but it’s too late: the worker leaves for a better job.
 The original employer is left wailing and gnashing their teeth.
 If only companies appreciated their employees more!

 These stories are like hero stories in the movies.
-They tickle our sense of justice, but aren’t exactly representative of normal life.
-The reality is that most employees would just go back to their desks if they’re told, “No.” Sure, they’ll grumble, and they’ll upvote the next “Tech workers are underappreciated!” post on Reddit, but to many companies this is a completely acceptable BATNA.
+They tickle our sense of justice, but (face it) they aren’t exactly representative of normal life.
+The reality is that most employees would just go back to their desks if they’re told, “No.” Sure, they’ll grumble, and they’ll upvote the next “Tech workers are underappreciated!” post on Reddit, but to many companies that is a completely acceptable BATNA.

-In short, the main bargaining chip a salaried employee has is quitting, but that negates the reasons to be a salaried employee in the first place.
+In short, the main bargaining chip a salaried employee has is quitting, but quitting negates the reasons to be a salaried employee in the first place.

 When you’re negotiating a contract with a new potential employer, however, the situation is totally different.
 Whatever conditions you ask for will be compared against the BATNA of searching for someone else who has your skills.
 Any reasonable request has a much higher chance of being accepted.

 Now, something might be bothering you: despite what I’ve said, people do get payrises.
 But all I’ve argued is that companies can make payrises difficult, not impossible.
 Sure, salaried employees might not quit when they’re a little underpaid.
 (They might not even realise they’re underpaid.)
 But if the underpayment gets big and obvious enough, maybe they will, so employers have to give out payrises eventually.
 Occasional payrises also make a good carrot for encouraging employees to keep working harder.